okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/resolve-import-conflicts/create-external-service/index.md

 ### Check for Conflict in login Attribute

 If the value of `data.user.profile.login` for an incoming user is equal to the value of that attribute in another user profie, there is a conflict.
-As a demonstration only, the way we'll handle the conflict is to insert a unique integer into the value.
+As a demonstration only, the way we'll handle the conflict is to infix the user's middle name in between their first and last name in the `login` value.

 <StackSelector snippet="detect-conflict"/>